 1. Give one good-quality, durable gift

-Children (and sometimes adults) often get a number of presents which are mostly junk and are tossed out after a few days or less.
-Think about buying fewer, higher-quality presents that will last longer.
-Avoid disposable anythings.
+Many children (and some adults) get a number of presents which are mostly junk and break easily, and are tossed out after a few days or less.
+It is better to buy fewer, higher-quality presents that will last longer.
+Always avoid junk or disposable anythings.

 You can give a donation to a worthy charity on another person’s behalf.

 Spread the word, share your knowledge and your passion.

 At the end of Christmas day there is usually a huge pile of wrapping paper and packaging.
 Try to buy gifts with less packaging and instead of wrapping them, put them into a nice reusable bag or box or wrap them in a scarf or bandanna.